jspark311/ManuvrDrivers/README.md

 CppPotpourri is heap-heavy.
 The `BusAdapter` class offers a preallocation pool of ready-to-use jobs that drivers can pull from.
 But sometimes, it is faster and more flexible to hard-allocate private `BusOp` objects for I/O operations that are (commonly used) and/or (require special treatment).
 See the `_fb_data_op` member in the [SSD13xx driver](https://github.com/jspark311/ManuvrDrivers/blob/master/src/SSD13xx/SSD13xx.h#L199) for an example of such a case.
 The memory location of the private `SPIBusOp` allows the driver to recognize it among the torrent of other I/O operations, and quickly change the module's D/~C pin.
 It also allows the driver to not dispatch redundant framebuffer writes (which take a lot of time on the bus).

 I/O can be minimized by keeping memory-resident copies of the hardware's registers, and then answering application calls against register accessors from the shadows, rather than invoking redundant I/O and blocking while waiting for the value to come back.
 Put differently: Drivers should cache the known states of their hardware, and (optionally) provide a callback mechanism and concurrency guards so that I/O in-progress (which might still fail) isn't mistaken for the current state of the hardware.
 See the [74HCT595 shift-register driver](https://github.com/jspark311/ManuvrDrivers/blob/master/src/ShiftRegister/ShiftRegister.h) for an example of this assurance being implemented.

+#### Notes on behavior of destructors

+The envisioned use-case for these drivers is to be instantiated once, and never destroyed.
+This has the benefit of keeping (usually unused) code out of the binary.
+The toolchain is generally not smart enough to know if a given instance will _actually need_ destructors.
+Nevertheless, in drivers that do heap allocation, it will (should) be free'd.
+Any case where heap is NOT free'd in a destructor is a mistake on my part.
+BusOp hygiene is not as good, and it is conceivable that a BusOp whose life-cycle outlasts that of the class that is assigned as its callback will precipitate a hard-fault if the driver class is torn down.
+If this untidiness hurts your use-case, I will gladly accept patches.

 ## Possible conflicts in Arduino from other repos